2394425147/astrodx/README.md

 # Q&A

+## Seems like my collections aren't getting installed properly in Beta

+We went through a redesign for the level storage structure.
+You can read more here: https://github.com/2394425147/astrodx/issues/115

 ## Desktop version, and controller support

 Currently, AstroDX hasn't released a desktop version(Windows/Linux/macOS), we also have not released any official controller support yet.